TrildaDevCenter-kmm-kmp/kflite/README.md

 <p align="center">kflite is a Kotlin Multiplatform library to run TensorFlow lite models on iOS and Android targets.</p>

 <p align="center">I would say kflite is a fresh and improved version of <a href= "https://github.com/icerockdev/moko-tensorflow">moko tensorflow</a> with better
 support.
-It use `composeResources` and no need for platfrom-specefic code.</p>
+It use `composeResources` and no need for platform-specific code.</p>

 ## Getting Started
 ### Adding dependencies
 1- Add it in your `commonMain.dependencies` :

   ```
-  implementation("io.github.shadmanadman:kflite:0.62.10")
+  implementation("io.github.shadmanadman:kflite:0.70.0")
   ```
 2- Because KMP dos not pull the CocoaPods dependencies into your consumer project, you need to add tflite dependency for ios manually.
 Prepare your project to use cocoapods and add the following dependency: